The Directors take pleasure in presenting the Seventy Ninth Annual

 co-operation extended by them.
 The Directors also gratefully

 dealers, vendors, banks and other business partners for the excellent

 support received from them during the year.
 The Directors place on

-record their sincere appreciation to all employees of ACC for
+record their sincere appreciation to all employees of the Company for

 their unstinted commitment and continued contribution to the Company.

-Statements in the Directors'' Report and the Management Discussion &
+Statements in the Board''s Report and the Management Discussion &

-may be forward-looking within the meaning of applicable securities, laws
+may be forward-looking within the meaning of applicable securities laws

 and regulations.
 Actual results may differ materially from those

 expressed in the statement.
 Important factors that could influence the